 Clean their coop more often than you clean your house.
 Ignore the mountain of dishes in your sink and the cobwebs clustering in the corners, and instead take that time to scrub down every inch of the chicken coop.
 Make sure to dispose of every last molecule of feces and filth so your pretty little babies don’t have to dirty their freshly manicured feet.

-Flood lights, silent alarms, spy cams, attack dogs… you’ll be needing to stock up on all the best to keep those chickens safe.
 To be really sure your systems are working, call a professional to install them.
-This should cost you at least a few thousand dollars, but it’s worth it for your pet… er… livestock protection.
+This should cost you at least a few thousand dollars, but it’s worth it for your pet… er…livestock protection.